Are you wondering if Antigua, Guatemala safe or not?

 I found that once travelers arrive here they’re more concerned about safety when getting out in the “real Guatemala”.

 If you’re traveling alone you should try and keep yourself to the major tourist hubs and the most commercially busy parts of the city.

 This helps you to avoid the fear of whether or not Antigua, Guatemala is safe.
 In fact, once you leave Antigua you’ll realize just how safe it is.

 Even for unexpected tourists that weren’t as inquisitive as you to even ask themselves such a question.

-In short, it’s safe if you pay attention to the people and the surroundings that you pass by and into.
+In short, it’s safe (probably one of the safest places in Guatemala) if you pay attention to the people and surroundings that you pass by.

 Safety Facts About Guatemala

 Sadly, this part of Guatemala is known for being rife with corruption.

 Indeed, around 60% of Hondurans and Guatemalans live life below the poverty line; almost 305 higher than other Latin American nations.

 As such, this is a place with desperation in the air.